angular/angular/aio/content/guide/cli-builder.md

 * To be used with watch mode, a builder handler function should return an Observable.
 Architect subscribes to the Observable until it completes and might reuse it if the builder is scheduled again with the same arguments.

 * The builder should always emit a `BuilderOutput` object after each execution.
 Once it’s been executed, it can enter a watch mode, to be triggered by an external event.
-If an event triggers it to restart, the builder should execute the `BuilderContext.reportRunning()` function to tell Architect that it is running again.
+If an event triggers it to restart, the builder should execute the `context.reportRunning()` function to tell Architect that it is running again.
 This prevents Architect from stopping the builder if another run is scheduled.

 When your builder calls `BuilderRun.stop()` to exit watch mode, Architect unsubscribes from the builder’s Observable and calls the builder’s teardown logic to clean up.
 (This behavior also allows for long running builds to be stopped and cleaned up.)